ScriptureWay

 "He was in the world, and the world was made through Him, and the world did not know Him."
 (John 1:10)

 This lesson is the first in the series on "Christians and the World."
-This lesson explains the meaning of the Hebrew and Greek words for "the world" in the Old and New Testaments.
+This lesson explains the meaning of the Hebrew and Greek words for "the world" in the Old and New Testaments of the Bible.

 Consider.
 What does the expression, "the world," mean to you?
 Do you think of just the physical earth which God created?
 Or, do you think about the people of the world?
 Does the world described in the Bible include people who know Christ as well as those who do not know Christ?